andreamerello/zynqmp-zcu102/howto-rootfs-ubuntu.md

 Preparing a minimal Ubuntu rootfs
 =================================

-These are myrandom notes on how to get started with a minimal ubuntu rootfs that allows you to log from the serial port and use apt-get install to install other stuff.
-This is intended to be a simple starting point to hack with your board and test stuff.
+These are my random notes on how to get started with a minimal ubuntu rootfs that allows you to log from the serial port and use *apt-get install* to install other stuff.

 For example to install a full ubuntu desktop you may run: